 This is a guest blog from Kara Hubbard, a photographer business coach and educator who owns TOGRAFY.
 She specializes in email templates and back-end business workflows and systems.
 Learn more about TOGRAFY here!

-The most effective way to set yourself apart as a photographer is to create an unforgettable experience for your clients.
+The most effective way to stand out as a photographer is to create an unforgettable experience for your clients.
 In this business, an exceptional client experience is everything.

-Obviously, delivering a gallery of fabulous photos is also essential, but when your clients talk about you to their friends, they are going to talk about their experience, and what you did to go the extra mile for them.
+Obviously, delivering a gallery of fabulous photos is also essential.
+But when your clients talk about you to their friends, they are going to discuss their experience and the steps you took to go the extra mile for them.
 After all, photographers are a part of the service industry, and your first priority is to serve your client.

-So, what does your client experience have to do with a client management workflow?
+So, what does your client’s experience have to do with client management?
 The best way to ensure that your photography clients have a positive experience throughout your entire process, is to make each step as automated and simple as possible.
-Workflows can streamline your client’s experience and support your business in a big way.
+Creating a photography client workflow can streamline your client’s experience and support your business in a big way.

-I have already talked about how workflows provide organization for you and a positive experience for your clients, but those aren’t the only benefits.
+I have already talked about how photographer/client workflows provide organization for you and a positive experience for your clients, but those aren’t the only benefits.
 Workflows save you time.
-And for small business owners, when you’re saving time, you’re saving money.
+And as many small business owners know, when you’re saving time, you’re saving money.

 I know that you don’t have the time to type out every single email you send to your clients, and with a well-organized workflow, you don’t have to!
-Your workflow will allow your clients to feel completely taken care of every step of the way.
-You’ll be able to create a hands-on experience for them, while allowing yourself to be hands-off and focus on other tasks.
+Client workflow automation allows your clients to feel completely taken care of every step of the way.
+You’ll be able to create a hands-on experience for them, while allowing yourself to focus on other tasks.

 With a well-worded automated workflow, your clients will never know the difference.
 They will just assume that you’re writing every individual email they read.
 With the time you’ll gain, you’ll be able to focus on growing your business and nurturing your client relationships in more personal ways.

-Once you’ve built or purchased a solid workflow, implement it right away.
-As soon as you receive an inquiry from a potential client, implement your workflow.
+Once you’ve built or purchased a solid photographer/client workflow, implement it right away.
+As soon as you receive an inquiry from a potential client, you can put your workflow in motion.
 Putting every single inquiry into a workflow allows you to easily automate your business and know exactly where each client is in their experience.
-Inquiry workflows include multiple touch and entry points for your client to book your services – and once they book – start the next workflow!
+Inquiry workflows include multiple entry points for your client to book your services and, once they book, start the next client experience workflow!

 How do you automate and manage your workflows?

 To maximize the value of a workflow, you’ll want to automate as much of the process as possible.
-And that’s where client relationship management tools come in.
-They will make your life so much easier.
-They are absolutely worth the investment.
-CRMs like Iris Works will be your new best friend and will allow you to build your email templates, proposals, and brochures into your workflows.
-From there, you can completely automate or semi-automate everything.
+That’s where client relationship management tools, like client workflow automation software, come in.
+They will make your life so much easier and are absolutely worth the investment.
+CRMs, like Iris Works, will be your new best friend, as they allow you to build email templates, proposals, and brochures into your workflows.
+With this client workflow automation software,, you can completely automate or semi-automate everything.
 Once you build an efficient workflow, you can be almost completely hands-off.

 Where can you find a solid workflow with proven results?

 If you’re not sure how to build a workflow, or if you don’t have the time to invest in putting a functional workflow together, I’ve got your back.
-With my photographer coaching business TOGRAFY, I provide my clients with pre-made, customizable workflows that are proven to improve your business process and your client’s experience.
-I make workflows for nearly all photography niches including portrait, wedding, engagement, newborn, and even mini sessions (even birth and boudoir are in the works!).
+With my photographer coaching business, TOGRAFY, I provide my clients with pre-made, customizable photography business workflows that are proven to improve your business process and your client’s experience.
+I make workflows for nearly all photography niches including portrait, wedding, engagement, newborn, and mini sessions (even birth and boudoir are in the works!).